 - Truck Stops: Another great spot to spend a night is truck stops.
 Note that, you might spend a fee for the spot therefore ensure you go inside and ask before you settle in for the night.

-- Casinos: Last but not least, some casinos also offer overnight parking for car camping such as rooftop tents, RVs, and campers.
-If you aren’t sure which casinos near you offer overnight parking check out CasinoCamper.com.
-Or just call ahead to make sure you can stay in a rooftop tent at such a facility.
+- Casinos: Last but not least, some casinos also offer overnight parking for car camping such as rooftop tent, RVs, and campers.
+If you aren’t sure which casinos near you offer overnight parking check out CasinoCamper.com or just call ahead to make sure you can stay in a rooftop tent at such a facility.

-In this ultimate guide rooftop tent beginners, we look at what car camping requires you to carry for gear.
+Rooftop tent car camping requires you to carry some gear.
 Here are a few essentials you can’t leave home without.

 - Head Lamp: Every camper’s best friend, a headlamp will come in handy at night when you are cooking, climbing down the ladder, or even setting up the tent at night.
 With adjustable straps that provide a comfortable fit, you won’t have to worry about the headlamp falling.

 - Carabiner Hooks: Both useful inside and outside the tent, Carabiner hooks are used to hang items inside the tent such as car keys, watch, and more.
 Moreover, you can hang things underneath the tent such as bottles, tools, etc.